Cauterets: Climate

+Cauterets has an oceanic climate (Köppen climate classification Cfb).
+Based on data collected between 1981 and 2010: The mean daily temperature in Cauterets was 9.9 C and average annual rainfall was 1238.2 mm, with November as the wettest month.
+July and August were the warmest months, with a mean high of 21.9 C, and January and February were the coldest, with a mean low of -0.3 C. Through 2015 the highest temperature recorded in Cauterets was 36.3 C on 18 August 2012, and the lowest recorded was -18.0 C on 11 February 1956.

 History

 Prehistory and antiquity

 Prehistoric and Protohistoric remnants have been found, many in the valleys above Cauterets: Eleven stone circles, four cromlech tumuli, six individual tumuli and five dolmens.
 The stone circles are particularly located in the Marcadau Valley and some plains and pastures.

 There are few traces of the period preceding the Roman conquest.
 Of the Gallo-Roman period, remains were found which used Cauterets thermal waters, such as a swimming pool.
 On the balcony of Saint-Savin, a castrum was built as well as the Palatium Aemilianum villa.
 The Villa Bencer was located on the present site of the village of Cauterets.

 Middle Ages

 In the 8th or 9th century, a monk by the name of Sabinus came to live as a hermit in the valley.
 The future Saint Savin, his miracles and his canonization caused an influx of pilgrims.
 An abbey was built around his hermitage.
 It had the hôpital de Cauterès, named in a Papal Bull of the 12th century along with territories given by various lords, such as Charlemagne and the Comte de Bigorre.
 The abbey was plundered and destroyed by the Normans.

 Between 1059 and 1078, Bernard III, Abbot of Saint-Savin, had installed a pool called "bain d'en-haut" [bath from above].
 Cabin houses were grouped around this pool.
 This was the beginning of the village of Cauterets (Caouteres).

 In the 12th century, a conflict arose between the inhabitants of Lavedan and those of the Aspe Valley for a theft of livestock; the result was the death of several Aspe people.
 The Bishop of Comminges, Bertrand excommunicated the Bigorre people who were repentant.
 They were sentenced to life imprisonment and to pay a yearly fine on the day of Saint Michel in the Church of Saint-Savin.
 It was regularly paid until 1789, and it was known as the tribut des Médailles [tribute of the medals].

 Three baths existed around the different hot springs and there were twenty feus in the village.
 Gaston Phébus came to Cauterets to treat his deafness in 1380.